kehantan/labbook/docs/assays/mtt.rst

 #.
 Dispense 10 uL of trypan blue and cell mixture into counting chamber.
 #.
 Count the cells.

 After counting the cells, we should get value of :code:`X cells/ml`.
-Cross check the counted cell number and the calculated cells number.
+Compare the counted cell number before we begin the experiment and the calculated cells number.
 We should have sufficient cells for seeding.

 Cell seeding
 ~~~~~~~~~~~~